 - Public transportation app – Mobiliteit.lu:

-- Geoportal.lu to download hiking trails, biking tracks etc.:
+- Geoportal.lu for maps with hiking trails, biking tracks etc.

 - Luxembourg CityApp